debampl/PermXCT/README.md

 1. Clone OR download the **PermXCT** repository to your local directory - click the green "Code" button on the **PermXCT** main page and choose "Download ZIP".
 Then save the `PermXCT` project in your working folder/home directory (e.g., the path to the `PermXCT` project could be: `/yourpath/home/PermXCT_Master`).

-2. Download the XCT_dataset and DREAM3D file from the Zenodo link.
+2. Download the XCT_dataset, dxchange and DREAM3D file from the Zenodo link.
 3. Copy the `dream3D_pipeline` folder and the XCT data file `JCB-11-14-19_LFOV-B2-10s-LE3-60kV-10w_recon.txm` from the Zenodo repository to ´PermXCT/XCT_preProcess´ folder.

 >[!NOTE]